jorgelml1/IoT_FinalProject/README.md

 -  Node RED
 -  Arduino IDE
 -  AWS Account

-### Contact
-You can do an issue to give an advice or if you have a doubt.

 ### License
 Distributed under the MIT License.
 See `LICENSE` for more information.